How to Connect your Android Phone to a PC with a USB Cable

 Click OK or Allow on any prompts showing on your Android Device.

 4. Check that your device is set to allow file transfer using your USB connection.
-To do this, on your device, swipe down from the top of the screen and tap 'Charging this device via USB'.
-Under 'Use USB for' select 'File Transfer'.
+To do this, on your device, swipe down from the top of the screen and tap "Charging this device via USB".
+Under "Use USB for" select "File Transfer".

-5. When Droid Transfer detects your device, it will launch Transfer Companion on your Android device and begin to load your phones data through the USB cable.
+5. When Droid Transfer detects your device, it will launch Transfer Companion on your Android device and begin to load your phone's data through the USB cable.

 6. Connection should now made between Droid Transfer and Transfer Companion and you can start managing and copying your Android Phone content using Droid Transfer on your PC.